• Skip to primary navigation

 January 13, 2017 By Dane McGregor Leave a Comment

-Because this recipe is a classic, I didn’t want to change too much about it.
-I believe in the saying ‘don’t fix what isn’t broken’.
-However since many may know I’m a big fan of the peanut butter and jam combo, especially in a sandwich with fresh white bread, and since the Louise Cake already has a delicious jam layer, I wondered what it would be like to sneak in a hint of peanut butter and turn this classic into a new favourite!
+Because this recipe is a classic, I didn’t want to change it too much (I believe in the saying ‘If it’s not broken, don’t fix it’).
+However, I’m also a big fan of a peanut butter and jam combo (especially in a sandwich with fresh white bread), and since the Louise Cake already has a delicious jam layer, I wondered what it would be like to sneak in a hint of peanut butter and turn this classic into a new favourite!
 I also decided to keep the coconut in this recipe, because after all it wouldn’t be a Louise Cake without the fluffy coconut topping.

-I now introduce my Peanut Butter and Jam Louise Cake, a subtle peanut flavoured base, topped with raspberry jam, fluffy coconut topping and sprinkled with a peanut butter crumb.
+So, here’s the recipe for my Peanut Butter and Jam Louise Cake.
+A twist on a nostalgic classic with its subtle peanut butter flavoured base, raspberry jam filling, fluffy coconut topping and a sprinkle of peanut butter crumb.

 Peanut Butter and Jam Louise Cake